pzqpzq/LSF_MDia/README.md

 The working hypothesis is that different LLMs have different *dialect preferences*: a concise notation that is useful for one listener model, one task family, or one reasoning regime may not be optimal for another.
 MDia therefore treats dialects as **receiver-relative, task-conditioned, and socially transferable artifacts**, not just as shorter prompts.

 ---

+## Paper and downstream application

+**CLSR** appears in the ICML 2026 paper **[“When LLMs Develop Languages: Symbolic Communication for Efficient Multi-Agent Reasoning”](https://icml.cc/virtual/2026/poster/61557)**.
+The paper introduces **Communicative Language Symbolism Routing (CLSR)** as a test-time framework where multiple LLM agents autonomously invent, evolve, share, and route compact **Language Symbolism Frameworks (LSFs)** to improve the accuracy–token trade-off.

+**[Principia](https://github.com/pzqpzq/Principia)** is a downstream application direction of MDia: a **principle-first automatic idea discovery system** for research ideation, literature-grounded principle mining, and structured idea management.
+In Principia, MDia can serve as a reasoning substrate that improves the **reasoning-token frontier** while also encouraging LLM agents to create compact symbolic systems, reusable logic operators, and compressed reasoning chains.
+These machine-created dialects can help transform implicit reasoning traces into deeper, more structured, and more testable research ideas.

 ## Conceptual lineage